Transmission and Network Resilience

 Access to reliable electricity is a key to economic progress and prosperity.
 Islands, farms, remote communities, as well as offshore windfarms, often rely on underwater cables and single lines through challenging terrain requiring expensive installation and maintenance.
 In many cases, this is cost prohibitive leaving many without a reliable electricity source.

-Emrod Telenergy technology reduces the infrastructure installation and maintenance cost by up to 85% making it economically viable to harness remote sustainable energy sources, connecting communities and improving network resilience.
+Emrod Telenergy technology reduces the infrastructure installation and maintenance time and cost, making it economically viable to harness remote sustainable energy sources, connecting communities and improving network resilience.

 Case study: Pacific Islands